rhulse/kiosk-application-framework/README.md

 Child components should have a `path` props which is used by the component to integrate seamlessly with React Router, so that `<Link to={path} />` slides to the required page in the correct sequence.

+### Video Player

+The Video player currently will play a single video in fullscreen mode.

 ## Roadmap (Features to be done)

 ### Styling